trongphuongpro/CRC32calculator/README.md

-# CRC32calculator
-The implementation of CRC-32 algorithm in C.
+The implementation of CRC-32 algorithm in C for AVR MCUs.

 [DOCUMENTATION](https://trongphuongpro.github.io/libcrc32/files.html)